 The command *EGA ON automatically maps mode numbers 0 to 7 to EGA-compatible modes in the same way as it does with BBC BASIC (86).

-The command *EGA OFF automatically maps mode numbers 0 to 7 to CGA-compatible modes, as used by BBC BASIC (86).
-When converting a BBC BASIC(86) graphics program to run under BBC BASIC for Windows add a *EGA OFF command at the beginning of the program.
-A program modified in this way will still run under BBC BASIC (86).
+The command *EGA OFF automatically maps mode numbers 0 to 7 to CGA-compatible modes, as used by BBC BASIC (86) for MS-DOS.
+When converting a BBC BASIC (86) graphics program add a *EGA OFF command at the beginning.

 As well as these predefined MODEs, you can also select a 'custom' mode using VDU 23,22.